 Measuring your development workflow with LinearB's Engineering Benchmarks and automating improvement with Team Goals and our WorkerB bot will help your team build and ship features faster while increasing developer experience and quality.

-We’d be happy to showcase how LinearB can benefit your engineering productivity.
-Book a demo today and get started with a free trial.
+We'd be happy to showcase how LinearB can benefit your developer productivity.
+Book a demo today or get started with a free trial.